Characteristics-

 (i) Easy Starting-

 For easy starting with a cold engine, the gasoline must be highly volatile, so that it will vaporize readily at a low temperature.
 Thus, percentage of the gasoline must be highly volatile.
-This percentage must be higher for colder Northern states than that for the South.
+This percentage must be higher for colder Northern states that that for the South.

 (ii) Quick Waring-